m3n0tu18/wp-tile-calc/readme.md

 - Q: localhost:9000 isn't changing the content on the fly after you make changes to your App.vue file?
 - A: This is because you need to make sure your wordpress its in WP_DEBUG=true when you ``npm run build``.
 The way the caching works with the localhost:9000 is that it stores the bundle.js in memory (renamed accordingly to webpack standards) so for it to successfully "HOT" reload, you need to make sure that the wp-config.php file has WP_DEBUG set to true.
 TO NOTE: Remember to turn off debug when you are ``npm run build`` to properly test on the domain environment.

+## Dev Notes:

+Possible issue with calculation if selecting 400mm tile.

+if 1000mm it should be 3 tiles. if 1100mm it should be 3 tiles if 1200mm it should be 3 tiles if 1300mm it should be 3 tiles (currently adding an extra tile) if 1400mm it should be 4 tiles.